Tech & Engineering

 Cylinder Deactivation

-Transparent operation.
-The transition between eight- and four-cylinder operation is managed to be imperceptible to the driver.
-Calibration of the switch points and the speed of actuation are refined to maintain a smooth, uninterrupted driving experience.
+The transition between eight- and four-cylinder operation is calibrated to be imperceptible to the driver.
+The speed of actuation and the switch-point mapping are refined to maintain a smooth, uninterrupted driving experience.
+Cylinder deactivation is not a feature of every M177 variant, the sources reviewed here tie it specifically to the twin-scrolled E63 and S63 applications.

 Closed-Deck Engine Block